|Hans Magnus Enzensberger in 2010|

 three, four, five thousand meters high

-over our heads, far away
+over our heads, far away--

-in the Tropics.
+into the Tropics.

 He manages without radar.